 You might also consider requiring that your independent contractors carry their hairdresser insurance.

-Most general liability insurance policies have a cap, so if you need a more significant amount of insurance, you’ll have to look for something like an umbrella policy that extends the financial cap to give you the amount of coverage you need.
+Most general liability policies have a cap, so if you need a more significant amount of insurance, you’ll have to look for something like an umbrella policy that extends the financial cap to give you the amount of coverage you need.

 If your salon has a company car or expects employees to use their vehicle for the salon business, you’ll also need a commercial auto policy.

 If your salon stores sensitive information about your clients in a computer system, you’ll probably want beauty salon insurance that covers a data breach.